Top 5 ecommerce metrics to benchmark against competitors

 Expert tip: The Facebook Pixel is a great way to track user activity effectively for paid social campaigns.
 Check out our how-to guide to the Facebook Pixel and increase your remarketing performance.

 Benchmarking your KPIs is an important process, but it should be an agile process.
 We encourage a culture of continuous improvement.
 You should constantly monitor your key metrics, refining and optimising activities to maintain high-performance.

 Testing plays a key part in this.
 Our ecommerce experts recently put together a Guide to Ecommerce Split Testing.
 Download the guide and start optimising your ecommerce website.

 Space 48 is a leading UK ecommerce consultancy, specialising in Magento website development and omnichannel strategy.
 We help top retail brands create award-winning ecommerce strategies.
-Get in touch with our ecommerce consultants and discuss your projects or perhaps get a website assessment.
+Get in touch with our ecommerce consultants and discuss your projects.